drocheam/optrace/docs/source/usage/overview.rst

    Serial number of failed request: 7
    Current serial number in output stream: 8

-Set the following environment variable in your terminal before running Python, so X11 is used for the application:
+Before running Python, set the following environment variable, so the X11 windowing system is used instead:

 .. code-block:: bash